 White Mountain National Forest

 The White Mountain National Forest offers a wide variety of camping experiences.
-The National Forest is home to both family-friendly campgrounds and remote backcountry sites.
-Big Rock Campground on the Kancamagus Highway is one of the closest campgrounds to Lincoln with 28 tent and RV sites.
-Open mid-May to mid-October, the campground is first-come, first-served.
+The National Forest is home to both family-friendly campgrounds and remote backcountry sites – make sure you know the rules before heading out.

 Nestled along the banks of the Pemigewasset River, Hancock Campground is located on the Kancamagus Highway near Lincoln.
 The large campground has 56 tent and RV campsites on a first-come, first-served basis.
 For the water lovers, Russell Pond Campground is a great option for those who would like to canoe or paddleboard as it’s located on Russell Pond in Woodstock.
 The campground is comprised on mostly tent sites, but there are a few RV sites available.
 Russell Pond also has the luxury of coin-op showers and flush toilets!
 Located on Route 112 across the highway from Wild Ammonoosuc River, Wildwood has 26 campsites for mostly RVs, but a few for tents as well.
 Most of the campgrounds in the White Mountain National Forest are first-come, first-served.